zeruhur/loner/index.md

 - A **dramatic scene** does not break the tension of the previous scene but carries it further forward, introducing further obstacles or difficulties.
 - During a **quiet scene** there is time to take a breath, to heal, to make plans for the next steps and to deepen relationships.
-- A **meanwhile scene** that takes place somewhere else than where the hero is.
+- A **meanwhile scene** takes place somewhere else, other than where the hero is.
 It cuts to villains or other plot-important characters.

 **Example**
-> Zahra accepts the proposal, you know roll for the next scene: 6, *Meanwhile scene*.
+> Zahra accepts the proposal, you now roll for the next scene: 6, *Meanwhile scene*.
 In the following scene, Tobias Wethern hires a hit man to kill Zahra...

 ## Sibylline Responses
 The Oracle might sometimes give answers that don't make sense in the context of the scene.
 Don't be tempted to detail the answer with too many questions in sequence.
 Three questions should be sufficient.
 If you're still stuck, try using an open-ended question to unlock yourself or interpret the answer as "Yes, But..." and move the story forward.